metriccoders/ai-saas-marketplace/README.md

 4. **Submit a Pull Request**: Once your changes are complete, submit a pull request to the main repository for review.

 Please ensure your contributions adhere to our [contribution guidelines](CONTRIBUTING.md).

+## How to run

+If it is a streamlit app, run the following command:
+`streamlit run app.py`

 ## License